HwHTony/Real-Time-Water-Quality-Monitoring-Using-Raspberry-Pi-5-based-on-Embedded-System-Framework/README.md

 1. Calculation and debugging of the measured data is achieved through code;
 2. The design of specific hardware wiring diagrams;
 3. Participated in the design and compilation of main.cpp & PCF8591;
+4. PPT preparation and presentation for pitching event;

 Binyu Wang
 Student number: 2961262W